 It doesn’t matter if you carve your turkey in the kitchen or at the table ‘a la impress the in-laws style’, the key to carving a turkey safely and successfully always starts with the right tools.
 Electric knife?
 Don’t even think about it.
 It’s common sense to make sure your knives are freshly cleaned and sharpened.

-If you’re an FN Sharp customer, you won’t even have to think about whether or not your knives are sharp enough for the job – all of our kitchen knives come with an exceptionally sharp edge and an effortless way to keep them that way so the only thing you have to think about on the big day is the food!
+If you’re an F.N.
+Sharp customer, you won’t even have to think about whether or not your knives are sharp enough for the job – all of our kitchen knives are made of premium VG10 stainless steel to offer an exceptionally sharp, long-lasting edge!
 Now, here’s what you’ll need to carve that bird:

 A Chef’s Fork: Roughly between 11 and 13 inches long, a chef’s fork is used for securing meat while it is being carved.
 A chef’s fork has two long tines and a handle with a base for resting your forefinger and thumb on.
 Whether you’re left- or right-handed, a chef’s fork is absolutely necessary for holding the meat down while you slice with your other hand.

 The Chef’s Knife: The all-star of the kitchen year-round, the chef’s knife is used for slicing, mincing, and chopping.
 If you’re a seasoned home cook, you probably use your chef knife a lot already.
 This kind of familiarity is helpful when you’re slicing into a turkey or any other large cut of meat.
 And if you want to wield the chef’s knife like a pro, then check out our guide for how to use it!